oasiseng/boxabl-foundations-guide/docs/foundation-options.md

 # Structural Foundation Options

-This page is a **summary** of the main foundation families reflected in an Oasis sample concept set for a 2-door Casita / BXB-000009 workflow.
+This page is a **summary** of the main foundation families that Oasis evaluates for a 2-door Casita / BXB-000009 workflow.

 It is intentionally descriptive, not permit-ready.

 ## Important Boundary

-The option names and general use cases are published by Boxabl here.
+The option names and general use cases are shown here.

-The following stay private or site-specific:
+The following elements remain site-specific:

 - full sheet set geometry
 - reinforcing schedules